 Comprehensive Overview of HIV/AIDS and Breastfeeding

 Breast milk contains various components, including antibodies, immune cells, and nutrients that are beneficial for infant health.
-However, it can also harbor HIV particles, particularly when the mother has a high viral load.
+That said, it can also harbor HIV particles, particularly when the mother has a high viral load.
 Viral load refers to the amount of HIV in the blood.
 A higher viral load generally correlates with a greater risk of transmission.

 The infant's gut also plays a role in transmission risk.
 The gastrointestinal tract of a newborn is still developing, making it more vulnerable to viral entry.
 Factors such as prematurity, gut inflammation, or concurrent infections can increase the risk of HIV transmission through breast milk.